NLESC-JCER/cpp2wasm/README.outline.md

     - long running tasks (concept, Python toolset, JavaScript toolset): consider splitting off into 1 or 2 separate documents; in the main document describe a what is basically a Promise and point to the relevant other document
 - single page application
 - Optional add pros and cons per section
-- embedded github.io doesnt yield the same values as the CLI